 To square what we now know today about the universe, the world, and reality with Christian dogma is impossible without doublethink, and will not get any easier going forward as science, history, and philosophy continues to make progress in helping us better understand our past, genuine possibilities for our future, and the universe and world in which we live.
 What we know today from neuroscience, biology, physics, cosmology, philosophy, history, mythology, and logic, among other disciplines, all consistently point to the same conclusion – Christian claims about the nature of reality are simply not true.
 And it’s not that Christianity merely fails in just one or a few disciplines, while it works in others.
 Christianity is on the losing side of the evidence and sound reasoning in all relevant disciplines which could potentially validate the truth of Christianity.
 This overwhelming fact is precisely what makes Christian claims about the nature of reality simply untenable.
 On this site, I look at the problems of Christianity as well as other religions from the perspective of various disciplines, and why Christian and other religious truth claims about reality are almost entirely not true from these perspectives.
 We can either believe historical facts, as well as science with its innumerable, peer-reviewed, double-blind tested mountains of evidence about the nature of reality, combined with sound reasoning and logic, or we can ignore all of the evidence and stick to faith claims and pseudoscience despite the evidence.
 In short, we can either ignore reality, or perpetuate unjustified faith claims.

-I chose the title “The Mystical Voice” for this site because the word “mysticism” in the true sense of the word means “the pursuit of communion with, identity with, or conscious awareness of an ultimate reality…” Indeed, it is not belief or faith I am seeking, but direct awareness of the Uncreated, All, the Oneness of All, and to realize it is this which is our True identity, not our limited, illusory, dualistic egos, with its faulty creations and belief structures.
-And while it is exciting to discover Truth by ever seeking and ever questioning, it can be a lonely path, as so few heed the call to question all they believe to approach Reality.
+I chose the title “The Mystical Voice” for this site because the word “mysticism” in the true sense of the word means “the pursuit of communion with, identity with, or conscious awareness of an ultimate reality…” Indeed, it has never been belief, or faith I was seeking, but direct awareness of truth.
+And while it is exciting to discover truth by ever seeking and ever questioning, it can be a lonely path, as so few hear or heed the call within to question all they believe to approach Reality.
 As said by Jesus in Matthew 7:14.